kchen96/SILAM/README.md

 	4	Fit_peptide4.py:  Use mixed linear model to analyze the effects of oxygen on the degradation rate constant from the peptide-level data

-Input data: Peptide mass spec readout, normalized based on long-lived proteins.
+Input data: Peptide mass spec readout (DIA-NN output), normalized based on long-lived proteins.

 Output data:

+    0. Peptide mass spec readout (DIA-NN output), normalized based on long-lived proteins.

     1. Results of single peptide fitting.

     2. Filtered peptides based on the R2.